rackspace/runway/docs/source/getting_started.rst

 ~~~~~~

 A :ref:`module<runway-module>` is a directory containing a single
-infrastructure as code tool configuration of an application, a component, or
+infrastructure-as-code tool configuration of an application, a component, or
 some infrastructure (eg. a set of `CloudFormation`_ templates).
 It is
 defined in a `deployment`_ by path.
 Modules can also contain granular options
 that only pertain to it.